eclipse-tractusx/sig-release/docs/technical-release-engineering.md

 The new TRE does not redefine these rules.
 It uses them as the baseline for quality gates and release readiness.
 Where possible, it should also reuse existing automation from `sig-release/release-automation` and `sig-infra` instead of modeling TRG compliance as a purely manual checkpoint.

+Two clarifications apply throughout this concept.
+First, despite the term "guideline", TRGs are de facto binding rules for release participation.
+Second, the TRG mechanism is also the vehicle for TRE itself: where the TRE model imposes new technical requirements on individual product repositories (for example the versioning and nomenclature rules in Section 6.1), those requirements are to be proposed and anchored as TRGs, so that one binding rule set exists.
+TRGs are only partially enforced today; within the TRE scope, enforcement is extended as far as technically possible.

 ### 2.3 Current Testing Situation

 The current testing situation combines automated and manual practices: